d33pster/optioner/features.md

             gotargs (list): sys.argv[1:]
             compulsory_short_args (list[str] | optional): compulsory short args
             compulsory_long_args (list[str] | optional): corresponding compulsory long args
-            ignore (list[str] | optional): if these args are found, compulsion args will be overridden.
+            ignore (list[str] | optional): if these args are found, compulsion args will be overridden. ifthisthennotthat (list[list[str]] | optional): if you have a condition where if a specific argument is provided, then some other argument cannot be provided.
         """

         ...